WWE News: More Main Roster Superstars Reportedly Moving To ‘NXT’

 According to a new report by Sportskeeda, however, Balor isn’t the only Monday Night Raw or Friday Night SmackDown alumnus who will be moving to NXT full-time.

-Asuka is reportedly top of Vince McMahon and Triple H’s list of performers who’ll be moved to NXT in the coming weeks, as the company gets set to undergo a draft that will see several superstars switch shows across the board.
+Asuka is reportedly at the top of Vince McMahon and Triple H’s list of performers who’ll be moved to NXT in the coming weeks, as the company gets set to undergo a draft that will see several superstars switch shows across the board.

-Asuka enjoyed a memorable run in NXT, as she was undefeated streak and a dominant champion in the women’s division.
+Asuka enjoyed a memorable run in NXT, as she was on an undefeated streak and a dominant champion in the women’s division.
 Since moving to the main roster, though, she has struggled to find momentum after her streak ended courtesy of Charlotte at WrestleMania 34.

 In recent months, Asuka has teamed with Kairi Sane to challenge for the Women’s Tag Team Championship.
 The team hasn’t featured on television on a regular basis, though, which has left both women with nothing to do for the most part.

-The report also states that EC3, Cesaro and Bobby Roode could be returning to the black and gold brand.
+The report also states that EC3, Cesaro, and Bobby Roode could be returning to the black-and-gold brand.

 As The Inquisitr previously reported, EC3 hasn’t found success on the main roster so far.
 Despite a couple of stop-start lower card pushes, he’s been relegated to Main Event and 24/7 Championship segments.